tumisograig/airbnb-clone-project/README.md

 - `/backend` – Backend APIs and services
 - `/mobile` – React Native mobile app

-## ✅ Status

-Project setup in progress.
-Stay tuned for upcoming commits!
-Objective: Understand the various roles within the project team.

 ## 👥 Team Roles

 In a full-stack development project like the Airbnb Clone, team members may assume specific roles based on their strengths and learning goals.
 Each role plays a crucial part in delivering a robust, functional product.
 Below are the primary roles and their responsibilities: